By Dr. Josh Axe

 Protein powder is a common supplement that delivers a convenient and concentrated amount of protein in each serving.

-These supplements can be derived from both plant and animal sources, including collagen, bone broth, hemp, whey and casein.
+These supplements can be derived from both plant and animal sources, including collagen, bone broth and seeds.

 Each type of protein powder offers a unique set of nutrients and health benefits and can be used to cater to your specific diet and goals.